ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 ## Why reinforcement learning in energy?

 Optimal operation of energy assets is challenging.
 Our current energy transition is making this difficult problem even harder.
 The rise of intermittent generation is introducing uncertainty on the generation and demand side.
-Delivering value from new technologies such as demand side flexibility and storage require smart decision making.
+Intelligent operation of clean technologies such as batteries and demand side flexibility are required to smooth out renewables.

-For a wide range of problems machine learning results are both state of the art and better than human experts.
-We can get this level of performance using reinforcement learners to control energy system.

 Today many operators use rules or abstract models to dispatch assets.
 A set of rules is not able to guarantee optimal operation in many energy systems.

 Optimal operating strategies can be developed from abstract models.
 Yet abstract models (such as linear programming) are often constrained.
 These models are limited to approximations of the actual plant.
 Reinforcement learners are able to learn directly from their experience of the actual plant.
 These abstract models also require significant amount of bespoke effort by an engineer to setup and validate.

-With reinforcement learning we can use the ability of the same agent to generalize to a number of different environments.
-This means we can use a single agent to both learn how to control a battery and to dispatch flexible demand.
-It’s a more scalable solution than developing site by site heuristics or building an abtract model for each site.
+Neural network powered machine learning has achieved impressive results in computer vision and natural language processing.
+Modern reinforcement learning has also achieved landmark results.

+Reinforcement learning offers a solution that can learn across a variety of tasks - including control of non-linear systems that require long term planning.

 ## Challenges